• Skip to primary navigation

 useful tips

-• add some amarula cream, sherry, brandy or dark rum for an adult version of the pudding.
+• Enhance with amarula, sherry, brandy, or dark rum for an adult version.

 storage and reheating instructions